austral/austral/docs/walkthrough.md

         1. Add an entry `(name = x, depth = depth, state = Unconsumed)` to the state table.

+    4. When encountering an `if` statement, traverse the true and false branches separately, the common rows (those with the name variable name) in the resulting tables must have the same state.
+This is to enforce that if a variable is consumed in one branch it is consumed in all others.
+Continue with the intersection of the two tables.

+    5. Analogously with `case` statements.
+Continue with the intersection of all the resulting tables.

-    4. When encountering a `borrow` statement for a variable `x`, check that `x` is `Unconsumed`.
+    6. When encountering a `borrow` statement for a variable `x`, check that `x` is `Unconsumed`.
 Mark `x` as `BorrowedRead` or `BorrowedWrite` for the duration of the statement's body.

-    5. When encountering a `return` statement, ensure that all variables in the state table are consumed.
+    7. When encountering a `return` statement, ensure that all variables in the state table are consumed.
 Otherwise, signal an error.

-    6. When encountering an expression, for each variable `x` in the state
+    8. When encountering an expression, for each variable `x` in the state
        table:

        1. Count the number of times `x` is consumed in the expression and call